 The PN values sequentially number each MPDU.

-Each transmitter shall maintain a single PN (48-bit counter) for each PTKSA, GTKSA, and STKSA, and for PV1 transmissions for each TID.
+Each transmitter shall maintain a single PN (48-bit counter) for each PTKSA, GTKSA, and STKSA, and for PV1 transmissions for each TID/ACI.
 NOTE: The PN for secure PV1 MPDUs is based on the sequence number of the MPDU.

 The PN shall be implemented as a 48-bit monotonically incrementing non-negative integer, initialized to 1 when the corresponding temporal key is initialized or refreshed.